BLOG

 During indexing, search engines analyse a page’s:

-- Meta tags: Titles, descriptions and structured data provide context.
+• Meta tags: Titles, descriptions and structured data provide context, helping search engines interpret the content.

-Only pages that make it into the index are eligible to appear in search results.
-Optimising for indexing ensures your valuable content isn’t overlooked by search engines.
+Only pages that make it into the index will appear in search results.
+By optimising your website for indexing, you make sure your content appears in search engine results pages (SERPs).

 Core Elements Of SEO

 Off-page SEO focuses on factors outside the website itself, such as backlinks.
-Quality backlinks from reputable websites can significantly boost a site's credibility and authority in the eyes of search engines.
+Quality backlinks from reputable websites can significantly boost a site's credibility and authority in the eyes of search engines by passing on what is known as link juice.

 Technical SEO involves optimising your website’s structure and performance to meet search engine requirements, helping it rank higher in organic search results.
 This includes website speed, mobile-friendliness, secure (HTTPS) connections and proper website structure.